 As you’ll know from our article on how to pick the right vlogging camera for your needs, the $200 vlogging camera is the price range we favor for vloggers if at all possible to squeeze in your budget.

-A $200 camera should be moving away from some of the ‘acceptable’ flaws of cheaper cameras.
+A $200 vlog camera should be moving away from some of the ‘acceptable’ flaws of cheaper cameras.
 You want a nicely shaped case that feels good in your hands.
 Dedicated video buttons start appearing, and the range of filters and art effects offered should be improving.
-You’ll probably also notice that the ‘details’ like ISO and low-light capabilities start improving, and you are offered a wider range of lens capabilities and memory capacity
+You’ll probably also notice that the ‘details’ like ISO and low-light capabilities start improving, and you are offered a wider range of lens capabilities and memory capacity.

-Mostly, this is also the point at which the top-end point and shoots begin to blend with the bottom end DSLRs.
-You can still get some fantastic deals on basic DSLRs at this price point, although you will likely soon outgrow the basic bodies and may want to rather give careful consideration to what lens line you want to commit to, so that any future purchases are compatible with the lenses you choose now.
+Mostly, this is also the point at which the top-end point and shoots begin to blend with the bottom-end DSLRs.
+You can still get some fantastic deals on basic DSLRs at this price point, although you will likely soon outgrow the basic bodies and may want to rather give careful consideration to what lens line you want to commit to so that any future purchases are compatible with the lenses you choose now.

 These are some of the top $200 and under cameras we found for you.

 [amazon fields=”B004H8FNKS” value=”thumb” image_alt=”Sony Cyber-Shot DSC-W570″ image_size=”large” image_class=”aawp”]